National transportation system

 - Canadian status, financial fitness and issuance level determinations for air licensees.

-- provide information on the transportation system, the rights and responsibilities of transportation providers and users, and the Agency's legislation and services.
+- provide information and guidance about the rights and responsibilities of transportation providers and users, and the Agency's legislation and services.